naninovel/docs/docs/api/index.md

 @clearChoice
 You crashed!

-; Add a random choice, then halt the playback until player picks it.
+; Add a random choice, then halt the playback until player selects it.
 @random
     @addChoice "Top choice"
         You've selected the top choice!